Adam Taggart: Suwon Samsung Bluewings

 On 18 February 2019, Taggart was sold to Korean giants, Suwon Samsung Bluewings for $150,000.
 Taggart made his debut on 1 March 2019 in a 2–1 defeat against Ulsan Hyundai where he came on as a substitute at half time scoring in the 63' minute.
 On 14 August 2019, he was named K League Player of the Month for July.
 Taggart was almost unplayable in July, scoring seven goals in just six league appearances to shoot to the top of the K-League scoring charts.
 On 17 August 2019, he scored his first K-League hat-trick against Gangwon FC.
 Taggart would finish the 2019 K-League 1 season as the league top goal scorer in his debut season and also winning the 2019 Korean FA Cup with the club.

 On 26 August 2020, Taggart scored his second hat-trick for the club against FC Seoul in 3–1 win.

 Cerezo Osaka

 On 20 December 2020, Taggart was transferred to J1 League club Cerezo Osaka.

 Third spell at Perth Glory

 On 15 December 2022, Perth Glory announced that Taggart would be returning to the club on a three-and-a-half-year deal.

 On 11 October 2023, Taggart was named as co-captain along with Mark Beevers ahead of the 2023–24 A-League season.
 His fine form throughout the season earned him a returned to the national team after a two years hiatus.

 At the conclusion of the 2023–24 A-League season, Taggart became the first player in the A-League to win the golden boot whilst playing for a team who finished last.

+On 22 March 2026, Taggart broke the club record for most goals in the A-League era, scoring his 60th goal for Perth in a 1–1 draw with Melbourne City.

+Hanoi FC

+On 31 August 2026, after terminating his contract with Perth Glory, Taggart moved to Vietnam, signing a one-year contract with V.League 1 side Hanoi FC.